nlp-group-project/github-readme-languages/README.md

 - Create bar plots and word clouds to visualize trends.

 ## Conclusion
+In this project, we examined the programming languages of Github repositories based on words mentioned in README.md files that included the word 'shoes'.
+By acquiring using web scraping techniques, exploring the data and creating classification models, using the decision tree  — we established a model to  accurately predict the programming language 43 pc of the time.
+  - Baseline: 25%
+  - Final Model: 43%
+  - Performance Increase: 73%

 ## Next Steps
 - Explore bigrams and trigrams.